pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 Welcome!
 See 'oc help' to get started.
 ```

-### Create a local image registery
+### Create a local image registry

 - During the installation, OpenShift skips creating an internal image registry since it isn't aware of shareable object storage that you might be using with a quick installation like in this example.
-For our openshift cluster, we will use the availabe VMWare datastore to define storage for our cluster.
+For our openshift cluster, we will use the available VMWare datastore to define storage for our cluster.

 - We will enable the registry by first creating a persistent volume claim via the command line
 ```